webpack-contrib/component-webpack-plugin/README.md

 module.exports = {
 	plugins: [
 		new ComponentPlugin({
-			// Load coffee field in component.json
+			// Load xyz field in component.json
-			coffee: true,
+			xyz: true,
-			// This is equal to: coffee: "[file]"
+			// This is equal to: xyz: "[file]"

-			// Load coffee field with the coffee-loader
+			// Load xyz field with the xyz-loader
-			coffee: "!coffee-loader![file]",
+			xyz: "!xyz-loader![file]",

 			// This is default:
 			// styles: "!style-loader!css-loader![file]"